ydamni/cloud-is-free/projects/project-3/part-3/README.md

 ![Database Settings](images/database-settings.png ':size=600')

 No need to do anything for the **DB instance class**, the Free Tier Template has selected the right instance for you.
-On the other hand for storage, I advise you to deactivate the **storage autoscaling** since the maximum space offered with the Free Tier for RDS is 20GiB, so you should avoid going beyond the 20GiB already allocated:
+On the other hand for storage, I advise you to disable the **storage autoscaling** since the maximum space offered with the Free Tier for RDS is 20GiB, so you should avoid going beyond the 20GiB already allocated:

 ![Instance Class Storage](images/instance-class-storage.png ':size=600')